pedrorocha02/DeathCausesDashboard/README.md

 - Incorporate additional datasets to provide more comprehensive analysis.
 - Enhance visualizations with more custom visuals and advanced formatting.
 - Implement dynamic updates to keep the dashboard current with real-world trends.

----

-Feel free to suggest any edits or let me know if you'd like further improvements.
-Happy analyzing! 🎉